Méav Ní Mhaolchatha: Music career

 In 2007, following the filming of Celtic Woman's Christmas DVD at the Helix, Dublin, Méav left Celtic Woman to concentrate on her solo career.
-She performed a series of solo concerts in New England, USA.

 In 2009, she returned to the stage performing in her native Dublin to rave reviews.
 She also gave birth to her second daughter Catherine and recorded "Where the Sunbeams Play" for the Disney film Tinker Bell and the Lost Treasure.

 In 2010, she was a special guest of Órla Fallon's Celtic Christmas concert in Nashville singing "Do You Hear What I Hear?" in a duet with Fallon, her solo version of "O Holy Night" accompanied by harp and the finale song "Here We Come A-wassailing" with the rest of the cast including American singing stars David Archuleta and Vince Gill, recorded, aired on PBS and released on CD and DVD.

 Méav participated in a concert of world music at Chambord Castle, France, entitled "Divinas", along with Yulia Townsend and Persian-born Israeli singer Rita.

 Méav was also featured as a guest soloist on the Celtic Woman Christmas album Home for Christmas.
-This was the first time she had appeared with Celtic Woman since she left the group in 2007.
 She appeared in the Celtic Woman PBS special, Home for Christmas, which was recorded on 7 August 2013.

 In January 2012, Méav took part in the television special, Quest Beyond the Stars which took place at Abbey Road Studios, London.

 She released a new solo album, The Calling, on Warner Music in Autumn 2013.

 Meav again rejoined Celtic Woman temporarily for their North American 10th anniversary tour from 6 March to Easter 2015.